Is Mount Fuji Worth Seeing?

 Tokyo

 Yes, it is also possible to see Mt.
 Fuji from Tokyo, even if it is about 62 mi (ca. 100 km) away!
 The best time to see Mt.
-Fuji from Tokyo is between November and February when the sky is clearer and the clouds’ chance is low.
+Fuji from Tokyo is between November and February when the sky is clearer and the clouds are rarer.

 Shinkansen

-If, for some reason, you don’t plan on going to the Fuji area, you must know that is also possible to have a glimpse of Mt.
-Fuji when riding the shinkansen (Japan’s famous bullet train).
-It’s a little tricky but it’s possible.
+If, for some reason, you don’t plan on going to the Fuji area, you must know that it is also possible to have a glimpse of Mt.
+Fuji when riding the Shinkansen (Japan’s famous bullet train).
+It’s a little tricky, but it’s possible.

 Conclusion